Imagine with me, that before you start creating passive income, you received the news you’d been laid off.

 Upon the sale, you receive $160,000 ($60,000 in profit).
 This, plus the passive income of $8,000 per year (totaling $40,000), equals $200,000, which is a 20% average annual return.

-If, while employed, you’re able to create passive income, you’ll be less stressed when facing a layoff.
+If, while employed, you’re able to start creating passive income, you’ll be less stressed when facing a layoff.
 You may even find yourself celebrating unemployment.